Wellington, Central North Island earthquake: 5.8 magnitude quake near Levin shakes North Island

 She said it was still shaking slightly after about 30 seconds.

-Newstalk ZB's Scarlett Cvitanovich said it was felt in Whanganui as well, saying it shook for around 30 seconds.
+Newstalk ZB's Scarlett Cvitanovich said it was felt in Whanganui and shook for around 30 seconds.

-"This was the first significant earthquake I've felt since Christchurch and its many aftershocks, it arrived with a loud rumble in Whanganui and shook the house steadily for around 30 seconds," Cvitanovich said.
+"This was the first significant earthquake I've felt since Christchurch and its many aftershocks.
+It arrived with a loud rumble in Whanganui and shook the house steadily for around 30 seconds," Cvitanovich said.

 "It was long and rolling with a few sudden lurches but didn't lose its intensity."